Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Buffalo and its opponents have combined for 57.5 points -- this matchup's over/under -- only twice this season.
+- Buffalo has combined with its opponents to score more than 57.5 points only two times this season.

-- Akron's games have gone over 57.5 points in three of seven chances this season.
+- Akron and its opponents have combined to score more than 57.5 points in three of seven games this season.

+- The combined points per game average of the two teams, 51.9, is 5.6 points fewer than Saturday's over/under.

-- The two teams combine to average 51.9 points per game, 5.6 less than the over/under in this contest.
+- The 65.9 points per game these two squads have allowed their opponents to score this season are 8.4 more than the 57.5 total in this contest.

-- This contest's total is 8.4 points under the 65.9 these two squads combine to give up per game in 2021.

-- The average total in Bulls games this season is 57.2, 0.3 points fewer than Saturday's over/under of 57.5 .
+- The Bulls and their opponents score an average of 57.2 points per game, 0.3 fewer than Saturday's total.

-- The 57.5 over/under in this game is 3.8 points above the 53.7 average total in Zips games this season.

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in seven games this season.

-- The Bulls have yet to cover the spread this season when favored by 11 points or more.
+- This season, the Bulls are winless against the spread when entering a game as a favorite of 12 points or more.

-- Buffalo's games this year have gone over the point total two times in six opportunities (33.3%).
+- Buffalo's games this year have eclipsed the over/under two times in six opportunities (33.3%).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.